nextflow-io/nf-validation/docs/samplesheets/fromSamplesheet.md

 ## Basic example

-In [this example](../../examples/fromSamplesheetBasic/), we create a simple channel from a CSV samplesheet.
+In [this example](../../examples/fromSamplesheetBasic/), we create a simple channel from a CSV sample sheet.

 ```
 --8<-- "examples/fromSamplesheetBasic/log.txt"